Moving NS Punctures on Super Spheres: Introduction

 Although smoothly translating an NS puncture across a super sphere is perhaps the simplest non-trivial example, this could nevertheless be expected to have wide-ranging implications.
-Because in addition to providing the relevant map from fixed picture $-1$ NS vertex operators to integrated 0 picture, this also (partially) provides an explicit expression for the measure associated to translating {\sl handle operators} across a curved surface.
+Because in addition to providing the relevant map from fixed picture $-1$ NS vertex operators to integrated 0 picture, this also (partially) provides an explicit expression for the measure associated to translating heterotic string \emph{handle operators} across a curved surface.
 Modulo the inclusion of the Ramond sector (that I will not discuss here), the latter provides the basic building block of arbitrarily higher-genus superstring amplitudes, and (due to the underlying smooth gauge slice \cite{Nelson88b}) there will be no obstruction at any string loop order.
-So that amplitudes at all loop orders can be treated on equal footing, which in turn one can hope might also be useful beyond perturbation theory. \sk
+So that amplitudes at all loop orders can be treated on equal footing.
+As I briefly \emph{speculate} on next, it is not inconceivable that this approach therefore also proves useful beyond perturbation theory.\looseness=-1